 “Dr. Feder is remunerated for examining and commenting on Stem Cell clinical data.”

 So, Dr. Feder was paid for his testimonial.
-Ok, like it or not, this stuff does go on, but I would like to know what clinical data Dr Feder examined that convinced him to endorse this product so wholeheartedly .
+Regardless, what clinical data has Dr. Feder examined that convinced him to endorse this product so wholeheartedly?

 “This formula turns on the switch that tells your own stem cells to start producing again”.

 Producing… producing what?
 Notice Dr. DiPietro doesn't specifically tell you what it’s causing you to produce.
-I found her vague statement very interesting.
+It's a vague statement.

 How Much Does Stem Cell Therapy Cost?